YanisaHS/MATESOL-to-tech/README.md

 ## About Me

 I’m a self-taught tech queen 👑 who graduated from the [University of Alabama’s MA in TESOL/Applied Linguistics](https://linguistics.english.ua.edu/) program in May 2021.
 I work in industry now, although I did have a brief (and extremely low-paid) stint in a PhD program, where I was a research assistant in a NLP lab.
-I’m currently a technical writer for an advertising management, intelligence, and analytics company, and I also freelance AI/ML coding tutorials and technical guides for a cloud computing company.
+I’m currently a technical writer for an advertising management, intelligence, and analytics tech company, and I also freelance AI/ML coding tutorials and technical guides for a cloud computing company.
 Feel free to [connect with me on LinkedIn](https://www.linkedin.com/in/yanisahaley/) if you’re interested in knowing more about my experience!

 Disclaimer: I do not have a computer science background.